soteria-security/AzureInspect/README.md

 # Purpose

-Further the state of Azure security by authoring a PowerShell script that automates the security assessment of Microsoft Office Azure environments.
+Following in the steps of [365Inspect](https://github.com/soteria-security/365Inspect), [Soteria](https://soteria.io/) created AzureInspect to assist in furthering the state of Azure security by authoring a PowerShell script that automates the security assessment of Microsoft Azure environments.

 # Setup

-AzureInspect requires the administrative PowerShell modules for Azure administration.
+AzureInspect requires the administrative PowerShell modules for Azure administration and the Microsoft Graph.

 The AzureInspect.ps1 PowerShell script will validate the installed modules.